Why Do I Need a Child Care License?

 Do you think childcare providers should be licensed?
-Are you thinking of taking care of children and wondering if you should get a license first?
+Are you thinking of taking care of children and wondering if you need a child care license?
 Are you a parent looking for care and wondering if you need to find a licensed provider?

 Yes, these rule makers may have done a practicum where they observed a classroom in a daycare center, but almost never is there a real family childcare provider making rules or governing them.